-Use this robust program to build and test an effective CRO plan that will help you grow your business and achieve consistent and sustainable revenue uplifts.
+Use this robust program to develop a conversion rate optimization strategy that will help you achieve sustainable growth.

-While there’s a lot you can achieve with conversion optimization, companies that adopt personalization and experimentation as a team effort typically see better results.
-To launch tailored experiences at scale, you want to build a comprehensive CRO program.
+While there’s a lot you can achieve with conversion rate optimization (CRO), companies that adopt website personalization and experimentation as a team effort typically achieve meaningful growth and better results.
+To launch tailored experiences at scale, you want to build a comprehensive CRO strategy.

-A good CRO program has multiple contributors, with different functions from the marketing team, the product team, the UX and design team, and the development team.
-All of them can contribute their skills and knowledge for the success of the program.
+A good CRO strategy has multiple contributors, with different functions from Marketing, Product, UX, and Development teams.
+All of them can contribute their skills and knowledge to the success of the program.

 As you work within a team, you must build a foundational set of practices: